Affiliate links on Android Authority may earn us a commission. Learn more.

-Chromebooks pack impressive battery life, and they run on Google’s light and fast Chrome OS.
-However, even the best batteries run out, so you’ll want a trusty charger close at hand.
-If your current charger shows some wear or you’ve simply lost it, now is the time to upgrade.
+Most Chromebooks offer all-day battery life, and they run on Google’s light and fast Chrome OS.
+However, even the best batteries hit zero eventually, so you’ll want a trusty charger handy.
+If your current charger shows some wear or you’ve lost it, it is time to upgrade.
 Here are some of the best Chromebook replacement chargers you can pick up right now.

 Many Chromebook manufacturers have historically used unique connections, so there aren’t many universal options.
 However, USB-C is becoming the preference of most newer models.
-We’ve tried to cover a few of the top manufacturers and some good USB-C Chromebook laptop chargers.
+This is why we also added a section with universal chargers, for those with older Chromebooks that don’t use USB-C.

-Note: This list can be a bit confusing as some newer models rely on USB-C charging, so double-check your Chromebook carefully before you order!
+Note: This list can be a bit confusing as some newer models rely on USB-C charging, while others use a DC plug.
+Double-check your Chromebook carefully before you order!

 HP Chromebook charger

 Most HP Chromebooks charge at 45W speeds, but the company has something very special if you’re looking for a replacement charger.
 It is slimmer, has a great design, and even sports a braided cable.
 To sweeten the deal, it also supports charging speeds of up to 65W.
 Most modern HP Chromebooks now support USB-C, which is the port this charger uses.
 This means you can use it with more power-hungry devices and any other tablet or smartphone.